trydydd/slimemoldgrappling/README.md

+# Slime Mold Grappling Club

+The live site can be found at [https://slimemoldgrappling.com](https://slimemoldgrappling.com)

 ## Manually create a new game:
 * copy the file `game_template.md` into the directory for the category of game that you would like to create in `content/games/`.
 * Rename the file to accurately describe your game.
 Use underscores '_' instead of spaces in the filename.